parrt/cs652/projects/Java-REPL.md

 http://tutorials.jenkov.com/java-reflection/dynamic-class-loading-reloading.html
 http://docs.oracle.com/javase/7/docs/api/java/lang/ClassLoader.html
-I use URLClassLoader to load the compiled class then used Class.getDeclaredMethod() to find the "exec" method.
+I use URLClassLoader to load the compiled class then used Class.getDeclaredMethod() to find the `exec()` method.

 If it helps, here is my list of methods